RemanDey/eeg/README.md

 Repository Structure:
-The Resources folder contains learning resources for the implementation of the EEG device
+1.The Resources folder contains learning resources for the implementation of the EEG device 2.THe PROBLEMS.md file contains the current problems

 Components needed: